 Then roll this piece into a ball.

-This will get some marbling but you would need to repeat the process to get maximum marbling.
+This will get some marbling, but you would need to repeat the process to get maximum marbling.
 Flatten again and cut into four strips.
-Stack the strips.
+Then stack the strips.

-Roll once again into a ball then flatten once more.
-This time flatten enough to get your circle to create the bowl.
-You can actually repeat once more if you need more marbling.
+Roll once again into a ball, then flatten once more.
+This time, flatten enough to get your circle to create the bowl.
+You can repeat the process once more if you need more marbling.

 Once baked and cooled, finish the inside of your bowl with one coat of the glitter paint.